xwmx/nb/docs/index.markdown

   for broken links,
 - tagging, pinning, and integration with other `nb` features.

-Page information is automatically downloaded, compiled, and saved into normal Markdown documents made for humans, so bookmarks are easy to view and edit just like any other note.
+Page information is downloaded, compiled, and saved into normal Markdown documents made for humans, so bookmarks are easy to view and edit just like any other note.